 - Slides and Recording from 10/19/20 Presentation from Matt Atkins at Draffin Tucker – ADDED October 22, 2020

 - If your health center would like help in receiving technical assistance from Draffin Tucker, please contact Carmen Toft

-It can be difficult to admit to yourself or your loved ones when your use of alcohol or substances has been difficult to manage or control.
-It’s important to know that substance misuse, addiction and mental illness can happen to anyone, even in the Dakotas.
+It can be difficult to admit to yourself or your loved ones when using alcohol or substances has been difficult to manage or control.
+It’s important to know that substance misuse, addiction, and mental illness can happen to anyone, even in the Dakotas.
 In fact, addiction is a common, chronic disease, just like diabetes or obesity.
 It’s okay to reach out, to ask for help, or just to get more information.

 provide treatments without judgment.
 Click here to find your nearest health center and to learn more about their providers and the resources that they offer.